Terms and conditionsThese terms and conditions should be read in conjunction with our Learner FAQs

 Self-directed Learning Module

 The self-directed learning module is a component of the Traditional Workplace First Aider, Workplace Revalidation and Foundation courses.
 The self-directed Learning Module has two parts that are provided in two separate documents: (1) an information pack, and (2) worksheets.
 Learners are provided both documents.
 The completed worksheets must be submitted by the learner.

 Our first aid training scheme is titled ‘Workplace First Aider’.
 A training scheme is the type of study or training under which we deliver first aid training.
 A training scheme is defined in section 159(1) of the Education Act 1989.
 Training schemes are developed by Private Training Establishments in response to Learner and stakeholder needs.
 Our Workplace First Aider training scheme was developed to meet the needs of Learners and workplaces to have appropriately trained workplace first aiders.
 Our Workplace First Aider training scheme is also called the Workplace First Aider course.

 A training session is the in facet-to-face component of the traditional first aid course.
 It is conducted in a classroom setting.

 Course fee and payment

 Learners and organisations receive an invoice for their course fees.

-Payments can be made via online banking or EFTPOS.
+Payments can be made via online banking.
 There are no credit card facilities.
 We cannot accept cheques.